 Assigned Risk: Kansas Workers Compensation Insurance Plan (Assigned Risk Plan)

-The Kansas Insurance Commissioner oversees this plan, contact at:
+The Kansas Insurance Commissioner oversees this plan.

 Kansas Insurance Department